Install Ubuntu desktop

 When you restart, you will be prompted to remove your USB flash drive from the device.
 Once you’ve done this, press ENTER.

-Enter your encryption password if you created one, followed by your user password on the login screen.
+Enter your encryption password if you created one.

 And that’s it, welcome to your new Ubuntu Desktop!